Javascript is not enabled.

 New Hope, Pennsylvania

-If you prefer browsing to bum runs for your winter getaway, head to New Hope, Pennsylvania, known for its eclectic shops, waterside restaurants and historic sites.
+If you prefer browsing to bum runs for your winter getaway, head to New Hope known for its eclectic shops, waterside restaurants and historic sites.
 The Delaware Canal runs right through it, and photos and memorabilia inside the 19th-century Locktender’s House, open year-round, detail life on the locks.
 Seven miles away, Washington Crossing Historic Park marks the spot where Gen. George Washington crossed the Delaware River in 1776.
-From January to March, guides lead daily tours for $7 per person; you’re free to explore on your own too.
+From January to March, guides lead weekend-only tours for $7 per person; you’re free to explore on your own too.

 spinner image View of Clinton Square with the city Christmas tree at night in downtown Syracuse, New York